webdetails/sparkl/documentation/spec.md

 * _Update CPK libraries_: updates the CPK libraries in the plugin;
 * _Edit Metadata_: gives the user access to the plugin metadata (see below) by editing its fields;
 * _Pack (zip)_: packs the plugin in a zip file;
-* _Email_: sends email to a specific destination with the new version attached;
+* _Send by Email_: sends email to a specific destination with the new version attached;
 * _Market Place push_: submit the new version to Market Place;
 * _Feedback (email)_: sends email to pentaho/ctools/plugin-author with